EdDataScienceEES/tutorial-jackegriffin/index.md

   pull(year)
 ```

-When using the tilde-dot short-hand, the anonymous arguments will be `.x` for the first object being iterated over, and `.y` for the second object being iterated over.
+When using the tilde-dot shorthand, the anonymous arguments for the two objects being iterated over are `.x` for the first object and `.y` for the second.

-Before jumping into this, however, it is a good idea to first figure out what the code will be for just the first iteration.
+Before diving into the full iteration, it's a good idea to first test and understand how the code will work for just the first iteration.
+This will allow you to make sure everything is set up correctly before applying it to the entire dataset.
 ```
 .x <- family [1]
 .y <- years[1]